History of Australian rules football: Origins of the sport

 The origins of Australian football before 1858 are still the subject of much debate, as there were a multitude of football games in Britain, Europe, Ireland and Australia whose rules influenced the early football games played in Melbourne.
 Teams would have to agree before each match which rules would be followed, and different aspects of association football, Gaelic football, rugby football, Sheffield rules, Cambridge rules Winchester College football, Uppingham and Harrow football were apparent in the early games.

 When the British came to Australia, they played informal organised football games on leisure days (e.g. public or festival holidays).
 When football games were played, it allowed different cultures and religious groups to join together.
 The Launceston-based Cornwall Chronicle in 1845 described servants playing football with a leg of mutton.
 As Australia developed, people found they had more leisure time.
 Often employment involved limited physical activity.
 There was little in the way of leisure activities for young men to amuse themselves apart from drinking alcohol.
-Victorian Irish of Melbourne played the pre-GAA Irish game annually at St Patrick's day festivals from the 1840s.
 From 1847 there was a big push in society for the formation of sporting clubs and the establishment of organised public games in Port Phillip.
 The Gymnastic Games included organised football games and ran from 1850 until at least 1856.
-That same year Victorian Irish members of the North Melbourne Cricket Club playing in Graham's Paddock played in the St Patrick's Day festival football match at Flemington Racecourse.
 Many cricket clubs in Australia date from the 1850s, but there was also a need for a winter sport.

 In April 1858 a new headmaster from Great Britain was hoping to introduce "manly" games to their students.
 Dr John Edward Bromby,(1809–1889) educated at Cambridge and the head master at Melbourne Church of England Grammar School joined forces with William C. Northcott of St. Kilda Grammar School.
 Together they agreed their schools should play a match of football at the beginning of the winter of 1858.
 This is the earliest football game on record between two Victorian schools or clubs.
 It took place on 5 June 1858 in St Kilda.
 St. Kilda Grammar won the match.